austra/subsonicslackbot/README.md

 Ensure your Subsonic server is accessible to the internet.
 I use a noip dynamic DNS address.

 Create a new user.
-If you want to share this account with others (so you can all listen to the same songs), I recommend only selecting this permission for the user.
+If you want to share this account with others (so you can all listen to the same songs), I recommend only selecting the following permissions for the user.

 ```
 User is allowed to play files in jukebox mode
+User is allowed to share files with anyone
 ```

+***Currently, this user will also be able to create shares to anything on your Subsonic server.***
+TODO: Add separate jukebox credentials.

 ### Slack